top of page

 Monima Chadha (Monash University and University of Oxford)

-Part VI: Abrahamic Approaches in India
+Part VI: Abrahamic Traditions in India

 Chapter 26 Akbarian Sufism and Abd al-Rahman Chishtī’s Islamised Krishna